Vajiralongkorn: Sport interest

 Vajiralongkorn was once known as the "Football Prince" but is known for his cycling involvement.
 He has also shown keen interest in other sports since he was young.
 He learned horseback riding when he was about 11 years old and soon became a capable rider.
 While studying in Thailand and abroad, he played several sports with friends, including football, rugby, and rowing.

 Vajiralongkorn also competed in sailing with King Bhumibol and sister Princess Ubolratana when they stayed at Klai Kangwon Palace in Hua Hin.
 In football, Vajiralongkorn first played as a forward and later became a center-back at Chitralada School, Millfield School in England, and the Royal Military College, Duntroon, in Australia.
 He shares his love of the sport with his father.

 Residence

 Most of the time, Vajiralongkorn lives in Bavaria in Germany, where he has spent a significant amount of his adulthood.
 His son, Dipangkorn Rasmijoti, goes to school in the area.
-The King requested and received changes to the constitution to end the requirement that he appoint a regent when he is away from Thailand.
+As king, Vajiralongkorn requested and received changes to the constitution to end the requirement that he appoint a regent when he is away from Thailand.
 In comparison, his father often made state visits early during his reign, but he left the country only once after the 1960s for an overnight stay in neighboring Laos.
 Vajiralongkorn has also received visits from Thai officials and dignitaries in Germany.
-According to the German foreign ministry, the Thai ambassador has been told multiple times that Germany opposes "having guests in our country who run their state affairs from here."
-Thai officials have told Germany that Prime Minister Prayut is responsible for government matters, while the King is in Germany for personal reasons.
+According to the German foreign ministry, the Thai ambassador had been told multiple times that Germany opposes "having guests in our country who run their state affairs from here."
+Thai officials said that the prime minister was responsible for government matters, while the king was in Germany for personal reasons.